 After a couple of months of putting in applications, I landed a job in June 2000 as a Content Analyst with the UK start-up arm of a Swiss-based e-learning services company.
 The company had vacancies for people who could rapidly adapt learning materials for online delivery, within their Education Design team.
 Our clients hired us to turn their existing classroom-based courses into modules that could be studied online, in areas ranging from basic IT skills for employees, through to the technical details of new products coming onto the market for retailers.

 This example shows how, by starting out with a good sense of my personal interests and passions, and through some basic research into specific work areas using Google, I was able to find a ‘niche’ with good employment prospects.
 Using selected words and phrases from this sector as keywords on job websites, I identified a range of vacancies, one of which led to a job offer.
 The fact that I had a PhD in Medieval Studies wasn’t relevant for the search terms I used to find my job.

-Use the method described in this post to identify two or three public and business sector areas that interest you.
-Make notes about them and capture key words and phrases in the ‘My Niches’ tab of your Career Planner.
-Then track down suitable vacancies by taking these keywords and putting them into job search engines.
+Take action now: Use the method described in this post to identify two or three public and business sector areas that interest you.
+Make notes about them and capture the key words and phrases.
+Then track down suitable vacancies by taking these keywords and putting them into job search engines like glassdoor.com.